-The Cradle of Forestry in America continues a legacy of conservation education initiated by forester and teacher, Dr. Carl Alwin Schenck in 1898.
-While chief forester for George W. Vanderbilt’s 125,000-acre Biltmore Estate, Dr. Schenck founded America’s first forestry school, the Biltmore Forest School.
-Land now the Cradle of Forestry in America tract of the Pisgah National Forest was the school’s summer campus and vast outdoor classroom until 1909.
-The Biltmore Forest School’s daily excursions into Dr. Schenck’s “practical classroom” engaged students in hands on learning experiences in the forest.
+The Cradle of Forestry in America continues a legacy of conservation education.
+These efforts were initiated by forester and teacher, Dr. Carl Alwin Schenck in 1898.
+While acting as chief forester for George W. Vanderbilt’s 125,000-acre Biltmore Estate, Dr. Schenck founded America’s first forestry school, the Biltmore Forest School.
+Acreage that is now the Cradle of Forestry in America was the school’s summer campus and vast outdoor classroom until 1909.
+The Biltmore Forest School’s daily excursions into Dr. Schenck’s “practical classroom” engaged students in hands-on learning experiences in the forest.

 A Legacy for Today

 Dr. Schenck grounded over 365 students in a conservation ethic.
-We hope to help you do the same while supporting your teaching goals.
-Make the Cradle of Forestry your outdoor classroom!
+Our goal is to help you do the same for your students during fields trips while also supporting your teaching goals.
+Make the Cradle of Forestry your outdoor education classroom!

-- Serves grades K-12, youth in this age group, college students and adult groups.
+- Serves grades K-12, college students and adult groups.